parthgoswami-github/prod/contributorblog_6/index.md

 We have many diverse contributors in opensource that help upstream communities in unconventional ways, which doesn’t require any coding or development skills.
 Starting with a non-code contribution can help anyone overcome the sense of failure and not being good enough, and it can also serve as a springboard for our open source adventure.
 This interview series aims to highlight some non-code open source contributions that anyone can make right now to get started contributing.

-For this month’s edition, we talked about ...  with Manaswini Das.
+For this month’s edition, we talked about finding suitable projects to contribute, testing, documentation and speaking at conferences with Manaswini Das.

 <br/>